sebelga/gstore-node/README.md

 ```
 BlogPost.deleteAll(ancestors /*optional*/, namespace /*optional*/, callback)
 ```
-Sometimes you need to delete all the entities of a certain kind.
-This shortcut query lets you do just that.
+If you need to delete all the entities of a certain kind, this shortcut query will do just that.

 ```
 BlogPost.deleteAll(function(err, result){